01 Path / Evaluating

 I'm starting a new project.

 Greenfield is where LID shines hardest — nothing to reconcile, nothing to reverse-engineer.
-Install the plugin, run setup, then describe what you want to build.
-The skill takes you through the four design phases, stopping for your review each time, and only writes code once the design has settled.
+Install the plugin and tell the workflow what you want to build.
+It takes you through the design phases, stopping for your review each time, and only writes code once the design has settled.

 /plugin marketplace add jszmajda/lid